chhuang-one/sqxclib/README.md

 - all defined table and column can use to parse JSON object and field.
 - program can also parse JSON object and array that store in column.

+## Sqdb
+Sqdb is base structure for database product (SQLite, MySQL...etc).
+You can get more description and example in doc/[Sqdb.md](doc/Sqdb.md)

 ## Sqxc
 Sqxc is interface for data parse and write.
 User can link multiple Sqxc element to convert different types of data.